ffelten/CrazyRL/README.md

 Moreover, it is not compliant with the PettingZoo API as it heavily relies on functional programming.
 We sacrificed the API compatibility for huge performance gains.

-Some functionalities are automatically done by wrappers, such as vmap, enabling parallelized training, allowing to leverage all the cores on the GPU.
+Some functionalities are automatically done by wrappers, such as `vmap`, enabling parallelized training, allowing to leverage  all the cores on the GPU.
 While it offers faster performance on GPUs, it may exhibit slower execution on CPUs.

 You can find other wrappers you may need defined in [jax_wrappers](crazy_rl/utils/jax_wrappers.py).